nxp-mcuxpresso/mcuxsdk-doc/gsd/installation.md

 ## West

 West is the tool used in SDK to do repository management.
 It was installed when you executed the python installation.
+The minimum west version is ***1.2.0***.

 ## Build System